petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 workflow manager,
 and tie them all together on their own.

-What's missing is a research project management tool—one for projects that answer questions, not necessarily produce software products.
+What's missing is a research project management tool---one for projects that answer questions, not necessarily produce software products.

 In other words, there is a very high cost to doing thing this way in